Party data as JSON/JSON-LD

 Opens all details of the event with {id}

-General hints about our syntax
+General notes on our syntax (ver.
+1)

 We make our JSON object as "flat" as possible.

-The value for "urlOrganizer" could be text with line breaks like \n or \n\r.
+The content of "urlOrganiser" could be a text with line breaks like \n or \n\r.

 Time formats and time zones

-We save all events with Timezone Europe/Berlin and return them in ISO 8601 with the difference to UTC.
-The date and time 16.
-May 2015, 22:00h in Berlin is returned as 2015-05-16T22:00:00+02:00 and the same date and time in Asia/Calcutta as 2015-06-16T22:00:00+05:30.
+We save all events with the time zone Europe/Berlin and return them in ISO 8601 with the difference to UTC.
+The date and time 16 May 2015, 22:00h in Berlin is returned as 2015-05-16T22:00:00+02:00 and the same date and time in Asia/Calcutta is returned as 2015-06-16T22:00:00+05:30.

-Why the whole?
-Starts a party e.g. at 12:00 in Goa, the stored German time 2014-06-14T12:00:00+02:00 would appear in Goa as the party started at 15:30.
-Instead, you have to use the time for Asia / Calcutta 2014-06-14T12:00:30:00+05:30.
-In any case it's always the local time plus differ from the UTC time.
+Why all this?
+If a party starts at 12:00 in Goa, for example, the stored German time 2014-06-14T12:00:00+02:00 would appear in Goa as the start of the party at 15:30.
+Instead, however, the time for Asia / Calcutta 2014-06-14-14T12:00:00:30:00+05:30 must be used.
+In any case, it is the local time plus deviation from UTC time.

 Javascript